The-Politico/politico-elections/docs/source/processes/results.rst

 ::

-  export AP_API_KEY="YOURAPIKEYHERE"

 Also, make sure you are connected to the production database as demonstrated above and you have bootstrapped the current election date to the production database.

 Then, you can run :code:`fab production daemon.deploy`.
-This will begin deploying live results every 10 seconds to S3.
+This will begin deploying live results to S3.

 Once the race is over and AP has finished tabulating results, you can run :code:`python manage.py bootstrap_results_db (YYYY-MM-DD)` to update the database with the AP's tabulated results.

-Server
-''''''

-TKTK

 Replaying Tests
 ~~~~~~~~~~~~~~~